-Governors need to stake your BOT tokens in the transaction fee staking pool to get votes.
-Voting power is equal to the number of BOT tokens staked in the transaction fee staking pool.
+- Governors need to stake your AUCTION tokens in the transaction fee staking pool to get votes.
+Voting power is equal to the number of AUCTION tokens staked in the transaction fee staking pool.

-Voting power is equalized in each proposal and each project on the social trust board. (if you stake 100 BOT tokens, you have 100 voting power in each of the proposals and projects).
+- Voting power is equalized in each proposal and each project on the social trust board. (if you stake 100 AUCTION tokens, you have 100 voting power in each of the proposals and projects).

 - Governors can only vote on one side.
 If you vote for, you cannot vote against the same proposal (if you have 100 votes, all the voting power will be spent at once).